aseriousbiz/abbot-docs/src/convos/frs.md

 Assigning First Responders ensures Abbot knows who needs to be kept in the loop about the conversation.
 First Responders will see conversations for all their rooms on their [Abbot Dashboard](https://app.ab.bot).
-If you configure [Response Times](xref:response-times), Abbot will also notify First Responders when conversations near your response time deadline.
+If you configure [Response Times](xref:response-times), Abbot will also notify First Responders when conversations near the configured response time deadlines.

 ## Assigning First Responders